jpstrube/jpstrube.github.io/index.md

 ```
 cube([10,20,30]);
 ```
-You can see a simple example (and later maybe even more) of an "Iglu" (igloo) at https://github.com/jpstrube/3d-printing-examples.
+You can see a simple example (and later maybe even more) of an "Iglu" (igloo) [here](https://github.com/jpstrube/3d-printing-examples).